shoaibms/var-pre/README.md

 ## Supplementary Tables

-All 10 Supplementary Tables are assembled by a two-stage compilation pipeline:
+Supplementary Tables ST1–ST10 are assembled by a two-stage compilation pipeline:
 `01_compile_supplementary_tables.py` → `02_consolidate_supplementary_v2.py`.
+ST11–ST13 are produced by the supplementary analyses in Phase 14.

 | ST | Title |
 |----|-------|